-Certain of the Company's investors have acquired outstanding common stock from employees and certain sales of common stock by employees to new investors were facilitated by the Company.
-For these transactions, and where shares have been acquired at a price in excess of the estimated fair value of the Company's common stock, the Company has recorded equity-based compensation expense of the difference between the price paid by the investors and the estimated fair value as of the date of the transactions.
-Equity-based compensation expense for these transactions totaled \$3.4 million, \$7.3 million and \$0.0 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+Prior to the Company's IPO, certain of the Company's investors acquired outstanding shares of Company common stock from employees and certain sales of Company common stock by employees to new investors were facilitated by the Company.
+For these transactions, and where shares of Company common stock were acquired at a price in excess of the estimated fair value of the Company's common stock, the Company recorded stock-based compensation expense of the difference between the price paid by the investors and the estimated fair value as of the date of the transactions.
+For the year ended December 31, 2022, there were no secondary stock transactions that resulted in stock-based compensation charges.
+Stock-based compensation expense for these transactions totaled \$3.4 million, and \$7.3 million for the years ended December 31, 2021 and 2020, respectively.